October 2, 2006

 When I first heard all this, I wondered whether everybody had finally lost their minds.
 At a time when the Islamic world is awash in claims that terrorizing and murdering Muslims is official U.S. policy, the leader of the second-most populous Islamic nation on earth — a nuclear power, let’s remember — was saying the United States bullied his country in a way that was arrogant, insulting and dangerous.

 Wasn’t that an allegation that needed to be addressed and fully explored at once, before it triggered rioting by tens of thousands of outraged faithful?

-Instead, the people who had the story was locking it up for commercial reasons and prohibiting its principal source from talking (I won’t comment on Musharraf’s own preposterous lack of judgment).
+Instead, the people who had the story were locking it up for commercial reasons and prohibiting its principal source from talking (I won’t comment on Musharraf’s own preposterous lack of judgment).
 Then they released only enough to tantalize prospective customers, like some cheesy local news bulletin: “Flesh-eating monsters closing in!
-Details at 11!”
+Film at 11!”

 Ah, CBS, once the revered Tiffany Network.
-Nowadays CBS Corp. is keen to make its news operations an integrated part of its corporate activities, a practice once called corruption, now known as synergy.
+Nowadays CBS Corp. is keen to integrate its news operations into its corporate activities, a practice once called corruption, now known as synergy.

 Remember the Michael Jackson affair in 2003?
 Jackson had booked to do a CBS entertainment special when he was charged in one of his periodic legal set-to’s involving young boys.
 CBS, high-minded as ever, said it couldn’t possibly do the musical under that shadow, so Michael would just have to come clean.
 How?
 An interview on “60 Minutes.”